Melvin-p/ArduinoWrapper/DOC.md

 The wasd for up down left right and c for select in lcdDebug

-if you wish to run multiple instances of arduino code you need to set `ard_ipc` to a different string for each instance
+if you wish to run multiple instances of arduino code you need to set the env variable `ard_ipc` to a different string for each instance
-This will create a separate shared memory for each arduino code executable.
-This value will also need to be set for each instance of serialDebug or lcdDebug.
+This will create a separate shared memory segment for each arduino code executable.
+It will also need to be set for each instance of serialDebug or lcdDebug so they connect to the correct shared memory segment.
 Note: **only use alpha numeric, _, -,** characters in `ard_ipc`
 To do this in bash as an example `(export ard_ipc="YOUR_STRING"; ./[executable])`